 The recovery process begins with the initial comprehensive examination and interview.
 This step, also called the interview and assessment process, is where counselors and medical staff collect information about the patient’s addiction, history, background, any underlying medical conditions, type and duration of addiction or addictions, frequency of use, date of last usage, and other pertinent information.
 Some medical tests may be required, such as a urinalysis or blood tests.
-The results from the intake exam and interview allow the counselors and other treatment facility staff to create a personalized treatment program for the patient, and to determine the recommended length of treatment.
+The results from the intake exam and interview allow the counselors and other rehab facility staff to create a personalized residential treatment plan for the patient, and to determine the recommended length of inpatient treatment.

-This means that detox will have to take place at another facility, which should be a hospital that provides detox services.
+This means that detox will have to take place at another treatment provider, which should be a hospital that provides detox services.
 It is critically important that detox take place only under 24-hour medical supervision, as some withdrawal symptoms – particularly for long-term alcoholism – may be severe or even life-threatening.
 Most withdrawal symptoms, however, range from mild to moderate.
 There are moderate to severe withdrawal symptoms for poly-drug addiction, or long-term alcohol and drug abuse, in some individuals.
 For many people, the period of detoxification is between 1 to 3 days, although, as previously mentioned, long-term or multiple addictions may require a longer detox period.

 Research shows that people who remain in and complete their addiction treatment program have a better chance of staying clean and sober and going on to live full, happy, and productive lives.
 Checking out early (quitting rehab) is often followed by relapse.
 The longer a patient stays in treatment, the better his or her chances are to achieve lasting sobriety and to be better prepared for effective recovery.
 However, although it is not advised, you are fully able to leave treatment at any time.